If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Blog

-Stretching the feet is a great way to prevent injuries.
-If you have any concerns with your feet consult with one of our podiatrists from Foot Health Center of Merrimack Valley.
+Wound care is an important part in dealing with diabetes.
+If you have diabetes and a foot wound or would like more information about wound care for diabetics, consult with one of our podiatrists from Foot Health Center of Merrimack Valley.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 If you have any questions, please feel free to contact one of our offices located in North Andover, and Tewksbury, MA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.